-Robert Sengstacke Abbott was….
-In 1929 he undertook a European tour with the goal of… His travelogue was serialized for publication in the Chicago Defender.
+Robert Sengstacke Abbott was a newspaper publisher and activist best known for founding The Chicago Defender, which he used to draw attention to the horrors of the Jim Crow South and encourage African Americans to move to the North.
+In 1929 he undertook a European tour and serialized his travelogue in his newspaper.
 In the passages excerpted here, Abbott writes about Germans’ curiosity as well as their lack of race prejudice, which was a common trope used by African-American writers in Europe hoping to draw a stark contrast with the overt and violence racism of the United States.
 He also writes about encounters with the “colored people” living in Berlin.
 While he reports that they had trouble finding jobs, he does not let this undermine his central argument about the lack of prejudice in Germany.

 MY TRIP ABROAD BY ROBERT S. ABBOTT –